 John and Allison Brebner are teachers, printmakers and book artists.
 They have combined their talents to develop a working letterpress printing museum, maintain a private art gallery and provide a studio for teaching book art and a wide range of creative activities .

 Allison is a keen gardener with a large vegetable garden and herb garden, orchard, and native tree nursery.
-To keep fit, Allison practices yoga and John plays golf.
+To keep fit, Allison spends up to 8 hours a day in her organic garden and John plays golf first thing in the morning on most days.
 Swimming in their new solar heated swimming pool is another exciting proposition.

-Allison works in their son’s successful computer software company, Umajin.com.
-John, an ex-School Principal, has now worked over 16 years developing the Homeprint business based in their studio.
+Allison, now retired. works at home in her organic garden, studies Te Reo, contributes to Feilding’s transition garden and experiments with storing and preparing high quality food.
+John, an ex-School Principal, has now worked over 25 years developing the Homeprint business based in their studio.

 Sheltered outdoor decks with tables and umbrellas provide outdoor working and eating spaces for the studio.
 Side and back verandah areas allow for wet processes such as paper making and marbling to be done outdoors but under cover.